Monthly Archives: November 2012

 Port Charles said goodbye to Edward Quartermaine today.
 After the church service, the Quartermaine's went to the mausoleum to lay him to rest.
-AJ, who wasn’t allowed to go to church because he is on house arrest, said a few touching words and promised that he would make Edward proud and then abruptly went back to the house.
+AJ, who was to allowed to go to church because he is on house arrest said a few touching words and promises that he would make him proud then abruptly went to the house.

 Deadline is reporting that former "Days of our Lives" star Matt Cedeno (ex-Brandon Walker) has landed a recurring role on Lifetime's "Devious Maids," which stars Susan Lucci ("All My Children"), Ana Ortiz ("Ugly Betty"), Roselyn Sanchez ("Without a Trace"), Grant Show ("Melrose Place") and Brianna Brown ("General Hospital").
 Cedeno is said to be featured in the tweaked pilot, which was originally conceived as a possible series for ABC during last seasons development cycle, and will likely be upped to series regular if the show is picked up by Lifetime for a second season.
 Cedeno will play the role of Alejandro Reyes, "a successful recording artist.
 Back home after three long months on tour, Alejandro wants to lounge by the pool - while behind his back, Odessa and the new maid Carmen are maneuvering themselves for Total War."